Faith. Service. Law.

 What I Witnessed in the Courtroom

-I saw lawyers engaging in practices that should have gotten them disbarred — practices that, under the Air Force’s own professional responsibility standards, constitute professional misconduct.
-I saw a military justice system that at its worst functioned less like a court of law than a Star Chamber — a body whose outcomes were determined before the proceeding began, driven by institutional pressures and career calculations that had nothing to do with the evidence.
+The things I witnessed during my time in the JAG Corps were more than disheartening.
+I saw lawyers engaging in practices that should have gotten them disbarred—practices that, under the Air Force’s own professional responsibility standards, constitute professional misconduct.
+I saw a military justice system that at its worst functioned less like a court of law than a Star Chamber—a body whose outcomes were biased in one direction before the proceeding began, driven by institutional pressures and career calculations that had nothing to do with the evidence.

 I saw officers in judicial robes who lacked the independence, the tenure protections, and in some cases the basic competence that the exercise of judicial power demands.
 I saw innocent people prosecuted because prosecuting them served the political agenda of the moment, and I saw the institutional machinery of the JAG Corps protect the prosecutors who did it.
 I saw alleged victims who, when indisputable evidence emerged that they had fabricated their claims and forced a peer to endure a court-martial, went completely unpunished.

 I say these things as someone who prosecuted some of the most serious cases the military justice system handles.
 I am not a reflexive critic of prosecution.
 I believed in what I was doing when I was doing it.
 I still believe that the crimes I prosecuted were real and serious.
-But belief in the gravity of a crime does not excuse the methods used to pursue conviction.
-As I wrote in my probable cause memorandum, quoting the ancient Hebrew proverb: “Acquitting the guilty and condemning the innocent — the LORD detests them both.”
+(I recused myself from cases I believed lacked probable cause.)
+But the gravity of a crime does not sanctify the methods used to pursue conviction.
+The opposite is true: the more serious the accusation, the more certain we must be that those we accuse are guilty.
+To prosecute without that certainty is not to honor the crime’s gravity but to exploit it—to weaponize the suffering of victims in service of a conviction rate.
+As the ancient proverb warns: “Acquitting the guilty and condemning the innocent—the LORD detests them both.”
 The prosecutor’s duty runs in both directions.
 The guilty shall not escape, and the innocent shall not suffer.
 The JAG Corps, in my experience, had functionally abandoned the second half of that obligation.

-There is no comprehensive database of military wrongful convictions — no military equivalent of the Innocence Project, no National Registry of Exonerations counterpart for courts-martial.
-That absence is not accidental.
-It reflects an institutional unwillingness to reckon honestly with what the system produces.
+There is no comprehensive database of military wrongful convictions—no military equivalent of the Innocence Project, no National Registry of Exonerations counterpart for courts-martial.
+Whether that absence is accidental or reflects an institutional unwillingness to reckon with what the system produces, the result is the same.
 What I can tell you is that the caselaw provides a partial window into the problem.

 In United States v.
 Boyce, 76 M.J.
 242 (C.A.A.F.
-2017), the Court of Appeals for the Armed Forces set aside rape convictions after finding the appearance of unlawful command influence — a form of corruption in which a senior officer uses his authority to tilt the scales of a court-martial.
-The Chief of Staff of the Air Force had advised the convening authority that the Secretary of the Air Force would fire him unless he retired, raising inescapable questions about whether the decision to refer charges was shaped by political self-preservation rather than the evidence.
+2017), the Court of Appeals for the Armed Forces set aside a rape conviction after finding the appearance of unlawful command influence.
+Lieutenant General Craig Franklin—the convening authority in Boyce—had earlier exercised his statutory authority to overturn the sexual assault conviction of Lieutenant Colonel James Wilkerson, concluding that the evidence did not support the verdict.
+That decision, whatever its merits, provoked a congressional firestorm and directly fueled the legislative push to strip commanders of charging authority.
+The Chief of Staff of the Air Force told Franklin that the new Secretary of the Air Force had “lost confidence” in him and that he could either voluntarily retire at a reduced grade or be removed from command.
+Franklin retired three hours later.
+He had already referred Boyce’s case to a general court-martial—raising inescapable questions about whether that decision was shaped by political self-preservation rather than the evidence.
+The Wilkerson episode illustrates the problem from both directions: it was a case that arguably should have been tried in a civilian court with civilian protections, and the political fallout from a commander’s lawful exercise of discretion was used to justify removing that discretion entirely.
 In United States v.
 Gleason, 43 M.J.
 69 (C.A.A.F.
-1995), a battalion commander publicly declared belief in the defendant’s guilt, called the defense attorney “the enemy,” and told soldiers not to testify for the accused — CAAF found unlawful command influence pervaded the entire trial.
+1995), a battalion commander publicly declared belief in the defendant’s guilt, called the defense attorney “the enemy,” and created a chilling effect that discouraged soldiers from testifying for the accused—CAAF found unlawful command influence pervaded the entire trial.
 In United States v.
 Lewis, 63 M.J.
 405 (C.A.A.F.
-2006), the government’s conduct was so egregious that CAAF held no remedy short of dismissal of all charges with prejudice would suffice — the strongest sanction available in military law.
+2006), the government’s conduct was so egregious that CAAF held no remedy short of dismissal of all charges with prejudice would suffice—the strongest sanction available in military law.

 And there are cases the appellate courts never saw that are equally damning.
-In the case of Senior Chief Special Warfare Operator Keith Barry, Rear Admiral Patrick Lorge — the convening authority — later alleged in a sworn affidavit that the Judge Advocate General of the Navy and other senior JAG officers pressured him to bring the case to court-martial despite insufficient evidence.
+In the case of Senior Chief Special Warfare Operator Keith Barry, Rear Admiral Patrick Lorge—the convening authority—later alleged in a sworn affidavit that the Judge Advocate General of the Navy and other senior JAG officers pressured him to approve the conviction during post-trial review despite his reservations about the sufficiency of the evidence.
 The Court of Appeals for the Armed Forces ultimately ruled in a 3-2 decision that Vice Admiral James W. Crawford III had illegally meddled in the proceedings, throwing out Barry’s 2014 conviction and barring retrial.
-A sitting Admiral — pressured by the TJAG’s office — to convict a SEAL of a crime the evidence did not support.
+A sitting Admiral—pressured by the TJAG’s office—to approve the conviction of a SEAL of a crime the evidence did not support.
 That is not an aberration.
 That is the system working as it has been designed to work.

 These are not isolated failures that the system caught and corrected on its own.
 They are the visible tip of a very large iceberg.
-And here is the most damning fact of all: there is no reported case in which a commander faced UCMJ charges for committing unlawful command influence.
-Not one.
-The courts have called UCI “the mortal enemy of military justice” — the phrase originates in United States v.
+And here is perhaps the most damning fact of all: despite decades of appellate decisions finding UCI in case after case, I am not aware of a single reported instance in which a commander faced UCMJ charges for committing unlawful command influence.
+The courts have called UCI “the mortal enemy of military justice”—prohibited by Article 37 of the UCMJ—and the phrase originates in United States v.
 Thomas, 22 M.J.
 388 (C.M.A.
-1986) — and yet it has never once been prosecuted.
+1986)—and yet it has never once been prosecuted.
 The enforcement gap is not an oversight.
 It is a structural feature.

 The Structural Problem: The Loss of the Warfighter-Lawyer